ChosenArchitect/Bounds-1.12-Modpack/README.md

 This pack has been tested and is fully compatible with multiplayer.

 ### Note:
-For those on weaker or older computer disable Blur and Better Foliage Updates will now be once a week unless something major comes up.
+For those on weaker or older computer disable Blur and Better Foliage.
+Updates will now be once a week unless something major comes up.

 ## Info